 It is for this reason that people keep coming back to Logan when it comes to curating anything Grime related.
 Legendary projects like the War Report, RWD’s ‘Access All Artists’ mix tape and Nike’s ‘Oneaway Style’ CD and live event are just a few and Logan continues to work with brands today such as Nike, Red Bull, Trapstar and Beats By Dre providing the most authentic Grime experiences.
 His ‘FabricLive 83’ mix for London clubbing mecca Fabric’s own label, released in 2015, saw further critical acclaim.

 Logan’s live shows have always been a big part of his career but as a mainstay on Kiss FM they were often overlooked, overshadowed by his enormous radio presence.
 Since leaving Kiss, Logan has been able to focus more on live events.
 Regularly playing in major cities in the UK alongside London such as Bristol, Nottingham, Manchester, Leeds, Sheffield and Birmingham.
-A jam packed festival season saw Logan at Glastonbury, Bestival, Outlook Festival, Ceremony, Born & Bred, Creamfields and more this summer.
+A jam packed festival season usually sees Logan at Glastonbury, Wireless, Bestival, Outlook Festival, Ceremony, Born & Bred, Creamfields and more throughout the summer.
 Logan is also part of the creative mind behind the new ‘Tropical’ brand as well as a mainstay with leading Grime live event ‘Eskimo Dance’.